When Is the Best Time

 During these months, you can experience the highest number of manatees in Florida.
 It's the perfect time as the number of these adorable marine mammals can reach 700-800 in the Crystal River region.
 As hundreds of manatees flock to the warm water springs, it's also the most crowded time in terms of visitors.
 Make sure to read our best time of day tips below.

 Between spring (usually April or May) and the fall months (September/October), the manatees enjoy the warm waters somewhere else.
 Therefore, it's highly unlikely that you spot large herds of manatees in the Crystal River area.
 While it's a much quieter experience in terms of tourist crowds, the number of present sea cows hovers only around 70 to 80 during this somewhat unpleasant time.

 Best Time of Day

-How Long to Stay
+How Long Should You Stay There

 Hotel Deals Crystal River (With Low Price Guarantee)